Nyc0/nextjs-blog/posts/First-draft.md

 3. cv.js
     1. Awards TODO: Load data from json file
     2. Clean JSON, item not display will be removed
-4. Leanr how to scrap dynamic websites
+4. Learn how to scrap dynamic websites